harinib794/Customer-Churn/README.md

 Refer to Customer churn.md for detailed analysis.

 ## Conclusion:
-C5.0 model is selected as final prediction model as it has the highest accuracy and kappa statistic as well as the least standard deviation across cross-validation sample indicating low variance.
+C5.0 model is selected as final prediction model as it has the highest accuracy and kappa statistic as well as the least standard deviation across cross-validation sample indicating that it has low variance and will generalize well with new data.